1. SAINT MARY OF EGYPT

 By passion consumed!

-In order to save sinners, You suffered, O Christ,
+In order to save sinners, Thou didst suffer, O Christ,

 Hearken to the cry of Mary,